Budapest – one of the most beautiful urban landscapes in the world

 Tickets (price depends on the season of the year):

-• Children below 6 years old – entrance free
+- Children below 6 years old – entrance is free

-The most important places that can be visited are a beautiful main staircase, the dome hall and the Chamber of Peers.
-Undoubtedly, the most important national treasure that hides the parliament building is the Coronation Insignia.
-Among others, you can see here: the Hungarian Holly Crown of Saint Stephen, the golden apple, the crystal sceptre, the ceremonial sword and the purple royal cloak.
-All these insignia were worn by the rulers of Hungary until the times of Charles IV of Habsburg, who took them down in 1916.
+The most important places to visit are the beautiful main staircase, the dome hall and the Chamber of Peers.
+The most important national treasure hidden in the parliament building is the Coronation Insignia.
+Among others, you can see here: the Hungarian Holy Crown of Saint Stephen, the golden apple, the crystal sceptre, the ceremonial sword and the purple royal cloak.
+The rulers of Hungary wore all these insignia until the time of Charles IV of Habsburg, who took them down in 1916.

-Please note – the in the Great Dome Room, where the royal insignia is located, it’s completely prohibited from taking photos.
+Please note: Photography is completely prohibited in the Great Dome Room, where the royal insignia is located.

 Useful links

-• Hungarian Parliament.
-On this website, among others, you can check when it can be visited, as visits to the House of Parliament are restricted during weeks in which the National Assembly holds its plenary sittings.
-On the first day of the plenary, the building will be accessible to visitors from 8.00 a.m. to 10.00 a.m. and the ticket office will be open until 11.00 a.m.
-It is also worth familiarizing yourself with the “Hungarian Parliament visiting tab“, where you can find safety procedures applicable to parliament visitors.
+- Hungarian Parliament.
+On this website, you can check when it can be visited, as visits to the House of Parliament are restricted during weeks in which the National Assembly holds its plenary sittings.
+On the first day of the plenary, the building will be accessible to visitors from 8 a.m. to 10 a.m.
+The ticket office will be open until 11.00 a.m.
+It is also worth familiarising yourself with the “Hungarian Parliament visiting tab“, where you can find the safety procedures applicable to visitors to the Hungarian Parliament.

-• Tickets for the House of Parliament in HU where you can buy entry tickets.
-Please note, when booking tickets online, a handling fee of HUF 399 (approximately 1,1 $) will be charged on each ticket.
+- Tickets for the House of Parliament in HU, where you can buy entry tickets.
+Please note that when booking tickets online, a handling fee of HUF 499 (approximately 1,2 euros) will be charged per ticket.

 St. Stephen’s Basilica

-Basilica of St. Stefan is the largest church in the city.
-Construction of the Basilica lasted for over 50 years, with breaks of almost 60 years (1848 – 1906), mainly due to several unforeseen circumstances.
-Already at the beginning stage, it turned out that the area on which the basilica will be built is too slippery.
-The close distance to the Danube riverbed meant that it was necessary to create a strong base for the building.
+The Basilica of St. Stefan is the largest church in the city.
+Construction of the Basilica lasted over 50 years, with a break of almost 60 years (1848 – 1906), mainly due to unforeseen circumstances.
+At the beginning stage, it turned out that the area on which the basilica would be built was too slippery.
+The proximity to the Danube riverbed required a strong foundation.
 For this purpose, a three-storey cellar was built, the size of which is almost equal to the basilica standing above it.

-Another obstacle appeared in 1868, when during the strong storm the main church dome collapsed, destroying the half-finished temple.
-An additional difficulty was the fact that during its construction, the main architect changed three times, as the other two died before its completion.
+Another obstacle appeared in 1868, when the central church dome collapsed during a strong storm, destroying the half-finished temple.
+An additional difficulty was that the principal architect changed three times during its construction, as the other two died before its completion.

-Today, within the walls of the temple, there are important works of art and a precious relic – the mummified hand of King Stefan the saint, the first crowned King of Hungary.
-Noteworthy is also the beautiful and richly decorated interior of the basilica, including a colourful mosaic decorating the dome from inside.
+Today, the temple’s walls contain essential works of art and a precious relic—the mummified hand of King Stefan the Saint, the first crowned King of Hungary.
+The beautiful, richly decorated basilica interior is noteworthy, including a colourful mosaic on the dome inside.

 St. Stephen’s Basilica – entrance time and tickets

-There is a possibility to enter the roof of the dome.
-There is an amazing view of the beautiful panorama of the city.
-To get there, part of the route you can overcome in the lift.
-After the lift, you have to climb thru the winding stairs to the top.
+There is a possibility of entering the dome’s roof.
+There is a fantastic view of the city’s beautiful panorama.
+Part of the route can be overcome by taking the lift.
+After the lift, you must climb the winding stairs to the top.
 The dome is open to visitors every day.
-From October to June it is open from 10.00 a.m. to 4.30 p.m., from July to September from 10.00 a.m. to 6.30 p.m.
+From October to June, it is open from 10.00 a.m. to 4.30 p.m.; from July to September, it is open from 10.00 a.m. to 6.30 p.m.

-Two side towers of the church are equipped with 6 bells.
+The two side towers of the church are equipped with six bells.
 The most important of them is in the right tower.
 Bell of St. Stefan weighs over 9 tons, is over 2.5 meters in diameter and is the largest bell in the country.
-You can hear it twice a year: at 5.00 p.m. on August 20th on the anniversary of the Hungarian state, and at midnight on New Year’s Eve.
+You can hear it twice a year: at 5.00 p.m. on August 20th, on the anniversary of the Hungarian state, and at midnight on New Year’s Eve.

 Royal Palace

-The Royal Palace in Budapest is a historical castle and palace complex of Hungarian kings.
+The Royal Palace in Budapest is a historical castle and palace complex that served as the residence of Hungarian kings.
 The first royal residence was erected on the Rocky Budań Castle Hill in the second half of the 13th century.
-However, the massive baroque palace was built only in the years 1749-1769.
-During the War of Independence (1848) the castle was seriously damaged.
+However, the massive baroque palace was built only between 1749 and 1769.
+The castle was seriously damaged during the War of Independence (1848).
 It was rebuilt only at the turn of the 19th and 20th centuries.
-At that time, the palace size was almost doubled, and its roof was crowned with a dome that is characteristic today.
+At that time, the palace’s size was almost doubled, and its roof was crowned with a dome characteristic of the palace today.
 It was again destroyed during the siege of Budapest in 1944/45.
-Reconstruction after the destruction of World War II lasted until the 1980s.
-During this reconstruction valuable fragments of the medieval castle were discovered.
+Reconstruction after World War II lasted until the 1980s.
+During this reconstruction, valuable fragments of the medieval castle were discovered.
 Discovered fragments are now available to visitors.

-Currently, the castle houses the Hungarian National Gallery, the Budapest History Museum and the National Library.
-The Royal Castle is part of the castle district of Buda, a UNESCO World Heritage Site.
+The castle currently houses the Hungarian National Gallery, the Budapest History Museum, and the National Library.
+It is part of the Buda Castle District, a UNESCO World Heritage Site.

 Royal Palace entrance time and tickets

-The courtyard of the Royal Castle is available 24 hours a day and admission is free.
-On selected days, when festivals take place in the castle’s courtyard, the entrance to the courtyard of the castle is closed.
-You should then buy a ticket to the festival if you want to go inside.
+The courtyard of the Royal Castle is available 24 hours a day, and admission is free.
+On selected days, when festivals take place in the castle’s courtyard, the entrance to the courtyard is closed.
+You should buy a ticket to the festival if you want to go inside.

-To visit the interior of the castle, go to the National Gallery or the Budapest History Museum.
-The visiting hours are therefore dictated by the opening hours of both institutions.
+To visit the castle’s interior, visit the National Gallery or the Budapest History Museum.
+The opening hours of both institutions dictate the visiting hours.

-• Budapest Royal Palace also has an interesting website.
-You can find there, among other information about planned festivals or special events during which entering the castle grounds will require the purchase of a ticket for the specific event.
+- The Budapest Royal Palace also has an interesting website.
+There, you can find, among other things, information about planned festivals or special events during which entering the castle grounds will require the purchase of a ticket for the specific event.

-• Dome: with a valid ticket to any of Hungarian National Gallery exhibitions, subject to weather conditions: Tuesday – Sunday 10.00 a.m. – 5.00 p.m.
+- Dome: With a valid ticket to any of the Hungarian National Gallery exhibitions, subject to weather conditions, Tuesday through Sunday, 10 a.m. to 5 p.m.
 The dome is closed from November to April.

 Fisherman’s Bastion

 Fisherman’s Bastion is undoubtedly a place from which a beautiful panorama of the city extends.
 It was erected at the end of the 19th century, on the remains of the city’s old defensive walls.
-The name was given in honour of the guild of fishermen, who in the Middle Ages was responsible for defending the designated fragment of the fortifications.
-The tower was built in the style of neo-Romanesque decorative architecture.
+The name was given in honour of the guild of fishermen, who in the Middle Ages were responsible for defending the designated fragment of the fortifications.
+The tower was built in the Neo-Romanesque style.

-Entrance to the tower and part of the walls is payable, although only during a peak season.
-During the off-season entrance gates are open.
+Entrance to the tower and part of the walls are payable, although only during the peak season.
+During the off-season, the entrance gates are open.
 Undoubtedly, however, it is worth paying!
-Danube river view, Parliament House and Margaret Island are worth every money!
+Danube River view, Parliament House and Margaret Island are worth every penny!

-Next to the Tower, there is an equestrian statue of the first king of Hungary, St Stephen and the Holy Trinity Column.
+Next to the Tower is an equestrian statue of the first king of Hungary, St Stephen and the Holy Trinity Column.

-More to read directly on the Fisherman’s Bastion website.
+More can be read directly on the Fisherman’s Bastion website.

 Matthias Church

 Matthias Church was built in a special place – on the hill overlooking the Danube, which in time became the seat of Hungarian kings.
-The origins of the temple date back to the thirteenth century.
-Until today only a few elements of the original Gothic building have remained: main portal or south tower.
-The church is dedicated to the Blessed Virgin Mary; however, it is popularly called the Matthias Church by both locals and tourists.
+The temple’s origins date back to the thirteenth century.
+Until today, only a few elements of the original Gothic building have remained: the leading portal and the south tower.
+The church is dedicated to the Blessed Virgin Mary; however, it is popularly known as the Matthias Church among locals and tourists.
 The unofficial name is given in honour of King Matthias Corvinus – the national hero who ruled the country in the fifteenth century.

 Matthias Church is one of the finest churches in Budapest, and one of the most unique churches in Europe.
-The church was a witness of the most important events in the history of this country – including the coronation of Hungarian kings, ceremonial marriages or Turkish occupation.
+The church witnessed the most critical events in the history of this country, including the coronation of Hungarian kings, ceremonial marriages and Turkish occupation.
 When the Ottoman Turks conquered Buda, the temple functioned as a mosque for 146 years.
 In 1867, the coronation of Emperor Franz Josef I and his wife Elisabeth (known as Sisi) was held here, as they became rulers of Hungary.

-During its 700-year history, the church was destroyed several times, decayed into ruin.
-The current construction is the result of a major renovation from the second half of the 19th century, which lasted 16 years.
-Reconstruction ended in 1896, exactly for the celebration of the 1000th anniversary of the Hungarian state.
+During its 700-year history, the church was destroyed several times and decayed into ruin.
+The current construction is the result of a significant renovation that lasted 16 years and began in the second half of the 19th century.
+Reconstruction ended in 1896, precisely for the celebration of the 1000th anniversary of the Hungarian state.

 Matthias Church – a history from the 20th century

 The last great destruction took place during World War II.
-First, the roof burned down and some of the walls collapsed.
-In the remaining part, the German army organized a field kitchen.
-The Red Army, who came after, set up a stable and a latrine in the church.
-It has led the church to total ruin.
+First, the roof burned down, and some of the walls collapsed.
+In the remaining part, the German army organised a field kitchen.
+The Red Army, which came after, set up a stable and a latrine in the church.
+This led to the church’s total ruin.

-Today, the visit to the church belongs to the obligatory program points of every tourist.
-The interiors of the church perfectly reflect the history of the state.
-Noteworthy are the colourful frescoes (depicting, among others, the coat of arms and the figure of King Matthias), a collection of valuable liturgical objects, or the tomb of King Bela III.
+Today, visiting the church is an obligatory part of the tourist program.
+The interiors perfectly reflect the state’s history.
+Noteworthy are the colourful frescoes (depicting, among other things, the coat of arms and the figure of King Matthias), a collection of valuable liturgical objects, and the tomb of King Béla III.

-Matthias Church and big tower – visiting hours and admission tickets
+Matthias Church and the big tower – visiting hours and admission tickets

-• Tickets can be purchased at the cash register located in front of the church and online.
+- Tickets can be purchased at the cash register in front of the church and online.

-• Tickets purchased at the box office, you can buy in a package: only church, church and tower or church and Fisherman’s Bastion.
-Therefore, for all attractions, there is only one queue.
-However, each attraction can be visited independently of other attractions.
+- Tickets purchased at the box office can be bought in packages: only the church, church and tower, or church and Fisherman’s Bastion.
+Therefore, there is only one queue for all attractions.
+However, each attraction can be visited independently of the other attractions.
 For example, you can enter the church tower without visiting the church.

-• Tickets bought online allow us to avoid standing in a long queue.
+- Buying tickets online lets us avoid standing in a long queue.

 Worth knowing:

-• On the Matthias Church website, in the tab for the visitors, there is a calendar, where day after day you can check during what hours entrance will be valid for the tourists.
+- On the Matthias Church website, in the visitors tab, there is a calendar where, day by day, you can check during what hours the entrance will be valid for tourists.
 On the same page, you can buy tickets online.

-• In the church, it is allowed to take pictures using a flash, but in the part where there are valuable liturgical vestments, the flash lamp must be turned off
+- It is allowed to take pictures in the church using a flash, but the flash must be turned off in areas where valuable liturgical vestments are present.

-• Entrance to the church towers is carried out only in a group with a guide, max.
-15 people.
-It takes place every full hour between 10.00 a.m. – 5.00 p.m.
-The entrance requires proper physical condition.
-There is no elevator, and to climb the top, you have to climb over 197 stairs.
+- The entrance to the church towers is carried out only in a group with a guide, a maximum of 15 people.
+It takes place every full hour between 10:00 a.m. and 5:00 p.m.
+The entrance requires a proper physical condition.
+There is no elevator; to climb to the top, you must climb 197 stairs.

 Castle Mountain

-There are several ways to get there, below will describe two – the most popular among tourists.
+There are several ways to get there, and below, we will describe two of the most popular among tourists.

 Funicular railway

-The funicular is historic and dates from 1870.
+The funicular is historic, dating back to 1870.
 Officially, it is called the Castle Hill Railway.
-The prototype and inspiration for its creation were the first of its kind funicular built several years earlier in French Lyon.
+The prototype and inspiration for its creation were the first of its kind funicular built several years earlier in Lyon, France.
 It was a railway driven by a stationary steam engine.
-The need for building a railway on the hill was dictated by the desire to bring together public facilities (the theatre, ministries located in the castle walls) to the ordinary citizens.
-It was supposed to be the first urban transport providing access to the Castle Hills.
+The need to build a railway on the hill was driven by the desire to bring public facilities (the theatre, ministries located within the castle walls) to ordinary citizens.
+It was supposed to be the first urban transport system to provide access to Castle Hills.

-The modern railway at that time functioned almost unchanged until 1944.
+The modern railway functioned almost unchanged until 1944.
 At the end of the war, the railway and its entire infrastructure were destroyed during the bombing of the city.
 After the war, it was not decided to rebuild it.
-It was only in 1984 that it was decided to restore the railway for the city’s inhabitants.
-The new, fully automatic funicular came back in 1986 and functions until today.
-Inscribed on the UNESCO World Heritage List as part of the city landscape and the Castle Hills.
+It was only in 1984 that the decision was made to restore the railway for the city’s inhabitants.
+The new, fully automatic funicular returned in 1986 and has been operating ever since.
+It is inscribed on the UNESCO World Heritage List as part of the city’s landscape and Castle Hills.

 Funicular railway – opening hours and entrance tickets

-The funicular operates daily between 7.30 a.m. – 10.00 p.m.
+The funicular operates daily between 7.30 a.m. and 10.00 p.m.
 It departs on average every 5-10 minutes when the wagons are full.
-Every second Monday (an odd week in a given month) – the funicular is closed for the duration of technical work.
+Every second Monday (an odd week in a given month), the funicular is closed for technical work.

-The entrance to the funicular and the ticket office is located opposite the descent from the Chain Bridge.
-It is impossible not to notice this, as from a distance you can see its colourful wagons climbing up the hill.
-One-way ticket: 1200* HUF (4,3$), return ticket 1800 HUF (6,5$).
-The ride by train takes about 1 minute.
+The funicular entrance and ticket office are located opposite the descent from the Chain Bridge.
+It is impossible not to notice this, as you can see colourful wagons climbing up the hill from a distance.
+Return ticket (round trip) – 5000 HUF* (~12,9 euros) + 175 HUF (~0,5 euros) handling fee if you buy the ticket online.
+The cable car ride takes approximately 1 minute.

 Entrance to Castle Hills on foot

 You can also climb the hill on foot.
 I recommend getting there on foot, from the side of the Chain Bridge.
-To cross the bridge is already an attraction itself.
+Crossing the bridge is an attraction in itself.

-After crossing the bridge, facing the Castle Hills and the funicular, the beginning of the walking route is on the left.
-Go along the defensive wall and then enter the first open gate in the wall.
+After crossing the bridge, facing Castle Hills and the funicular, the walking route begins on the left.
+Go along the defensive wall and then enter the first open gate.
 A walking trail starts right on the other side of the wall.

-The walking up the hill takes about 15-20 minutes.
-You can go thru this route faster or much slower.
-It all depends on how many times you will stop on the way to take pictures and enjoy the views.
-The route runs twice over the railroad tracks, so this is an additional attraction: to stand above the passing funicular.
+Walking up the hill takes about 15-20 minutes.
+You can go through this route faster or much slower.
+It all depends on how often you stop to take pictures and enjoy the views.
+The path runs twice over the railroad tracks, so this is an additional attraction: to stand above the passing funicular.

-Personally, I recommend to everyone to climb up the hill on foot.
-The route leads through the park, most of the way is paved, the stairs are secured with handrails.
-It is not difficult, but it is certainly not suitable for people who have walking problems, for wheelchairs and for baby strollers.
-On the way to the hill, there is a large observation deck, where you can rest.
-The views of the Danube river, the Chain Bridge and the panorama of the city – are breath-taking there.
-It is really worth experiencing.
+I recommend that everyone climb up the hill on foot.
+The route leads through the park, most of which is paved, and the stairs are secured with handrails.
+It is not difficult, but it is not suitable for people with walking difficulties, wheelchair users, or those with baby strollers.
+On the way to the hill is a large observation deck, where you can rest.
+The views of the Danube River, the Chain Bridge, and the city’s panorama are breathtaking.
+It is worth experiencing.

-You can also enter the castle hill through the park, located on the right side of the railways.
+You can also enter Castle Hill through the park, located on the right side of the railway.
 This entrance also leads through the park, up the stairs with handrails.
-You can also go along the main street (going to the right of the cash registers) and reach directly entrance stairs to the Fisherman’s Bastion.
+You can also go along the main street (going to the right of the cash registers) and reach the entrance stairs directly to the Fisherman’s Bastion.

 Budapest.
 Other attractions